hshq/harelang/docs/modules.md

 ## Locating modules on the filesystem

-Each module, identified by its namespace, is organized into "root" directory, where all of its source files may be found, either as members or descendants.
+Each module, identified by its namespace, is organized into a "**module root**" directory, where all of its source files may be found, either as members or descendants.
 This directory corresponds to a file path which is formed by replacing the namespace delimiters (`::`) with the path separator for the target host system (e.g. `/`).
 This forms a relative path, which is then applied to each of several possible **source roots**.

-A source root is a directory which forms the root of a hierarchy of Hare modules and their sources.
+A source root is a directory which forms the top of a hierarchy of Hare modules and their sources.
 This directory may also itself be a module, namely the **root module**: it provides the unit for the empty namespace, where, for example, the "main" function can be found.
 Generally speaking, there will be at least two